AMD

 pip install "unsloth[amd] @ git+https://github.com/unslothai/unsloth"

-As of October 2025, bitsandbytes in AMD is still unstable - you might get HSA_STATUS_ERROR_EXCEPTION: An HSAIL operation resulted in a hardware exception errors.
-We disabled bitsandbytes internally in Unsloth automatically until a fix is found for versions 0.48.2.dev0 and below.
+As of October 2025, bitsandbytes in AMD is under development - you might get HSA_STATUS_ERROR_EXCEPTION: An HSAIL operation resulted in a hardware exception errors.
+We disabled bitsandbytes internally in Unsloth automatically until a fix is provided for versions 0.48.2.dev0 and above.
 This means load_in_4bit = True will instead use 16bit LoRA.
-Full finetuning also works via full_finetuning = True .
+Full finetuning also works via full_finetuning = True

 To force 4bit, you need to specify the actual model name like unsloth/gemma-3-4b-it-unsloth-bnb-4bit and set use_exact_model_name = True as an extra argument within FastLanguageModel.from_pretrained etc.